dshcheung/WDI_HK_9/04-server-applications/node-express-intro-lesson/readme.md

 POST request to /cars, this is the CREATE action
 ```

-Also, test your application with `cURL` requests to each of the RESTful endpoints.
+Also, test your application with `cURL` requests [curl cheat-sheet](http://www.cheatography.com/ankushagarwal11/cheat-sheets/curl-cheat-sheet/)to each of the RESTful endpoints.

 ## Conclusion (5 mins)
 A framework can be overwhelming at the start, after a couple of days you will see how it makes your life easier.
 We will work more on how to make RESTful controllers, this is just an introduction.